tewhey-lab/scripts-and-tools/sequence-tools/README-insert_check.md

 ## License

-Code was partially built using Claude Opus 4.
+Code was partially built using Claude Code.
 Use with caution.

 ## Contact